 - The Balmoral Hotel – £££££

 *Disclaimer: The above contains affiliate links.
-If you make a purchase through the links, I may earn a small commission at no additional cost to you.
+If you make a booking through the links, I may earn a small commission at no additional cost to you.
 This helps me, as a content creator, to continue delivering free content for you!

 What to do in Edinburgh (our 5-day itinerary)